|

 herblist posted this

-account of it's use in emphysema...
+account of its use in emphysema...

 "The plant is very